-Sweet Home Alabama is one of the all-time classic rom-coms starring Reese Witherspoon.
-But did you know that the film was actually mainly filmed in Georgia?
-(Some of the films historic homes were filmed in Eufala, Alabama.)
-You can go visit the small town of Crawfordville, Georgia to see all your favorite hot spots from the film.
+While Legally Blonde is hilarious, Sweet Home Alabama is one of the all-time classic rom-coms starring Reese Witherspoon.
+Did you know that the film, directed by Andy Tennant, was actually filmed primarily in Georgia?
+(Some of the film's historic homes were filmed in Eufala, Alabama.)
+You can visit the small town of Crawfordville, Georgia, and see all your favorite hot spots from the film.

-I'm still torn between whether or not my favorite is Josh Lucas, i.e. Jake who was Melanie Carmichael's (or spoilers Melanie Smooter) childhood sweetheart, or Patrick Dempsey (Andrew) the fiancé in New York who literally had the best proposal I've ever seen in a movie.
+I'm still torn between whether or not my favorite is Josh Lucas, i.e., Jake who was Melanie Carmichael's (or...spoilers!
+Her real name is Melanie Smooter) childhood sweetheart, or Patrick Dempsey (Andrew) the fiancé in New York who literally had the best proposal I've ever seen in a movie.
 I'd probably pass out if someone rented out Tiffany's with every possible ring on display.

-Melanie goes back to the home town that she had put behind her after becoming a fashion designer in New York City only to realize that she should never have been ashamed of where she came from.
-Co-starring Candice Bergen (as the mayor of New York), Jean Smart and Mary Kay Place, it's a recipe for a perfect romantic comedy.
+Melanie goes back to the home town that she had put behind her after becoming a fashion designer in New York City only to realize that she should never have been ashamed of where she grew up.
+Co-starring Candice Bergen (as the mayor of New York), Jean Smart, Fred Ward, Ethan Embry, and Mary Kay Place, it's a recipe for a perfect romantic comedy.

 Where Was 'Sweet Home Alabama' Filmed?